bhoward/focsipedia/docs/sets/programming.md

 corresponds to the subset $\{1,2,4,5,6,9,31\}$.
 Since the leftmost bit of the number is 1, the number 31 is in the set; since the next bit is 0, the number 30 is not in the set; and so on.

+[^1]: Actually, in
+some versions of C and C++, a value of type _int_ is a 16-bit number, while in others it is a 64-bit number.
+A 16-bit number can be used to represent a subset of the set $\{0,1,2,\dots,15\}$.
+The principle, of course, is the same.

 From now on,
 I will write binary numbers with a subscript of 2 to avoid confusion